StitchDesign/Stitch/Stitch/Guides/Nodes.md

 ## Duration and Bounce Converter
 Convert duration and bounce values to mass, stiffness and damping for a Spring Animation node.

-## Response And Damping Ratio Converter
+## Response and Damping Ratio Converter
 Convert response and damping ratio to mass, stiffness and damping for a Spring Animation node.

 ## Settling Duration and Damping Ratio Converter